timKraeuter/BPM-2024-Extended/artifacts/instantaneous/model-size/README.md

 ## Benchmark

-Unpack the `models.zip` file and run the following command:
+Unpack the `models001-300.zip` and `models300-500.zip` files to the folder `models` and run the following command:

 **Windows:**
 ```bash